-Discussions enable you to share ideas and files anytime, anywhere.
+Discussions allow you to share thoughts and ideas.

 A thread includes an original post and all of its replies.